 Because statements of work are detailed and thorough, creating one can seem a bit overwhelming.
-To help, we’ve broken down the details for you and put together this simple, easy-to-follow guide to the in’s and out’s of creating a statement of work.
+It may require employing certain tools – such as a time tracker, for example.
+To help, we’ve broken down the details for you and put together this simple, easy-to-follow guide to the ins and outs of creating a statement of work.

 What is a Statement of Work?

 A statement of work or SoW is a contract setting up the expectations for the project and aligning the team(s) involved.
 Details should clarify the price, timeline, deliverables, process, expectations of requirements, invoicing schedules, and much more, depending on the scope and breadth of your project.

 Put simply, SoW is a document of agreement between a client and agency defining the details of what the project will include and what it won’t.

 A statement of work is among the first documents you’ll put together to assemble the framework of a project before entering the planning and execution stages.
 In essence- it’s the first detailed overview of your project.

 Everhour is the top choice for small businesses and small to mid-size teams of 5 to 50 members, including professionals like software developers, marketers, designers, consultants, lawyers, you name it!

 Seamlessly integrating with popular project management tools like Asana, Trello, and Jira, its user-friendly interface and customizable reports make it the ultimate time tracking solution for small and mid-size teams.

 With dedicated support ensuring you receive timely assistance, our team is here to help you promptly and with a smile!